antfu/antfu.me/pages/posts/why-reproductions-are-required.md

 Often, it's not possible to illustrate the problem with a REPL.
 Here's what you do:

-1. Create a sample repo on GitHub (or wherever)
+1. Create a sample repo on GitHub or Stackblitz (or wherever)
 2. Demonstrate the problem, and nothing but the problem.
-If the app where you're experiencing the issue happens to use Gulp, I don't care, unless the problem involves Gulp.
-Remove that stuff.
 Whittle it down to the *bare minimum* of code that reliably demonstrates the issue.
 Get rid of any dependencies that aren't *directly* related to the problem.
 3. Install all your dependencies to `package.json`.
 If the maintainer can't clone the repo and do `npm install && npm run build` (or similar – see point 4) to see the problem, because the maintainer needs some globally installed CLI tool or whatever, that would make it harder to get to the bottom of the issue.
 4. Include instructions in the repo, along with a description of the expected and actual behaviour.
 Obviously the issue should include information about the bug as well, but it's really helpful if `README.md` includes that information, plus a link back to the issue.
 If there are any instructions beyond `npm install && npm run build`, they should go here.